guilhemmarchand/trackme/docs/rest_api_reference.rst

 dh_collection / Get full Data Hosts collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the entire data hosts collection and renders as a JSON array, it requires a GET call with no data required:**
+**This endpoint retrieves the entire data hosts collection returned as a JSON array, it requires a GET call with no data required:**

 ::